How to Win When Hosting a Twitter Contest

 Subscribe to Beyond Bylines to get media tips and trends, journalist interviews, blogger profiles, and more sent right to your inbox.

-Author Bruce Kennedy is a social media manager at Cision, where he manages Cision’s global brands.
+Author Bruce Kennedy is a former social media manager at Cision.
 Previously, he worked in public relations and firmly believes the art of storytelling makes the world go round.
 Connect with him on LinkedIn and follow him on Twitter.